Python - File writelines() Method

 - "x" - create mode.
 Creates a file and raises exception if it already exists.

-The below example explains how to create a new file called NewFile if it does not exist using append, write and create mode.
+The below code can be used to create a new file called test.txt (if the file does not exit) using append, write and create mode respectively.

 ❮ Python File Handling Methods